plediii/dual-protocol/README.md

 both the source and body, providing information which aid in processing, but do not affect the function of the host (e.g., authorization tokens, body schema, classification).

-Dual-protocol also extends the message objects with customizable convenience functions (TODO: enumerate).

 ## Constructing dual-protocol domains